kirenz/course-template/docs/course-syllabus.md

 Most lab assignments will be completed in teams, and all team members are expected to contribute equally to the completion of each assignment.
 You are expected to use the team's GitHub repository on the course's GitHub organization as the central platform for collaboration.
 Commits to this repository will be used as a metric of each team member's relative contribution for each lab, and there will be periodic peer evaluation on the team collaboration.
-Lab assignments will be completed using Quarto, correspond to an appropriate GitHub repository, and submitted for grading in Gradescope.
+Lab assignments will be completed using Python, correspond to an appropriate GitHub repository, and submitted for grading in Moodle.

 *The lowest lab grade will be dropped at the end of the semester.*